aquastar/research-homepage/content/post/call-for-graduate-research-participation/index.md

   focal_point: Smart
   preview_only: false
 ---
-We are excited to offer 2-3 graduate students the opportunity to participate in cutting-edge research in the field of graph machine learning.
+We are excited to offer 2 graduate or undergraduate students the opportunity to participate in cutting-edge research in the field of graph machine learning.
 This project aims to advance our understanding of graph dynamics and develop innovative solutions to complex real-world problems.

 ## **Eligibility:**